Daryl Burgess

+Career

 Burgess began his career at West Bromwich Albion, where he made his debut during the 1989–90 season.
 He spent 14 years at WBA, and played nearly 400 first-team games for the Baggies, mostly as central defender or right-back.
 He was released by West Bromwich in 2001, and then joined Northampton Town.

 In 2003, Burgess joined Rochdale on a free transfer.
 After two seasons at Rochdale, he moved back to the West Midlands to join Kidderminster Harriers of the Conference.
 He left Kidderminster at the end of the 2005–06 season and signed for Nuneaton Borough, and later joined Bromsgrove in January 2008.

 In a 21-year playing career (1987–2008) Burgess amassed a grand total of 507 senior appearances for his 3 football league clubs plus another 50 for Kidderminster and he also played in 120 reserve and intermediate games for WBA.

+Coaching career

 In 2008, Burgess started his own soccer school 'Total Football Premier Coaching' with his ex WBA teammate Richard Sneekes and also DJs at various venues around the country.

+Personal life

-He is currently still living in Birmingham with his wife Catrina, daughters Olivia and Alannah.
+He is still living in Birmingham with his wife Catrina, daughters Olivia and Alannah.